fdgt-apis/api/README.md

 ## How does it work?

 Using `fdgt` is pretty simple.
-Instead of pointing to the real `tmi`, you point to to `fdgt.dev`.
+Instead of pointing to the `irc-ws.chat.twitch.tv`, you point to to `tmi.fdgt.dev`.
 DONE.

 ### Wait seriously?